 The legal team at Michael V. Riley and Associates, located in Michigan City, IN, and admitted to practice in the states of Arizona, Illinois, Michigan and Indiana, is at your service.
-We offer reliable assistance in legal matters, including estate planning matters and residential real estate litigation consultation, with major emphasis on estate planning matters, especially the use of Revocable Living Trusts.
+We offer reliable assistance in legal matters, with major emphasis on estate planning matters, especially the use of Revocable Living Trusts.
 Learn more about the legal services we offer.

 What Makes Us Different

 The law office of Michael V. Riley devotes the vast majority of its client work to the area of estate planning.
 The estate plans Mr. Riley develops for clients are designed to reduce expenses at the time of a person's death and to prepare for the rapid transition of responsibilities in the event of incapacity.
 At the same time, Mr. Riley makes sure that the client's wishes regarding the distribution of assets at death are clearly confirmed through the use of effective estate planning documents.
 Many clients have elected to use Revocable Living Trusts as the vehicle for the inter-generational transfer of assets at death.
 This procedure avoids the need to probate assets in the name of the trust, when the creator of the trust is deceased.
 In order to help individuals learn more about their estate planning options, Mr. Riley offers a no-cost, no-obligation "face to face" consultation in his office.